23W-GBAC/Jokestevens/README.md

-theme: jekyll-theme-cayman
- Revolutionizing Healthcare: Pioneering Companies Transforming Medicine Through the Power of AI Welcome to the forefront of a healthcare revolution!
+# Revolutionizing Healthcare: Pioneering Companies Transforming Medicine Through the Power of AI

+Welcome to the forefront of a healthcare revolution!
 In an era marked by unprecedented advancements in technology, artificial intelligence (AI) is emerging as a transformative force in the field of medicine.
 This blog post delves into the groundbreaking work of companies that are reshaping the landscape of healthcare through the innovative integration of AI.
 From diagnostic breakthroughs to personalized treatment plans, join us on a journey to explore how these trailblazing companies are changing the face of medicine and ushering in a new era of precision, efficiency, and improved patient outcomes.
 Below, we unveil a curated list of visionary companies at the forefront of the AI-powered healthcare revolution.
 These trailblazers are harnessing the capabilities of artificial intelligence to tackle complex medical challenges, ushering in a new era of possibilities.
 Discover how these companies are making a lasting impact, transforming the way we diagnose, treat, and approach healthcare.

-1. Orbem ai
+## 1. Orbem ai

 ![image](https://github.com/23W-GBAC/Jokestevens/assets/148862801/e4354645-b254-4acc-b67d-a554ba7635df)